euanramsay/image-filter/README.md

 # Udagram Image Filtering Microservice

-This is my submission for Project 2 - Engineering Full Stack Apps in the Cloud, for the Udacity Cloud Developer Nanodegr
+This is my submission for Project 2 - Engineering Full Stack Apps in the Cloud, for the Udacity Cloud Developer Nanodegree.

 It is a Node.js service that takes an image url as a query parameter and returns a formatted image: